dmoutinho/docker/README.md

 [Docker - Overview](https://docs.docker.com/engine/docker-overview/)

+Docker is a set of technologies:

+- Docker Engine: a daemon for creating and executing Docker image.
+- [Docker Hub](https://hub.docker.com/u/dmoutinho): a public registry for Docker image.
+- [Docker Compose](https://github.com/dmoutinho/docker/blob/master/docker-compose.md): a tool for defining and running multi-container Docker applications.

 ## Container

 >A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.